Silberengel/scriptorium/uploader/publisher/README.md

 Commands
 --------
 - init-metadata: infer and create @metadata.yml next to your source
-- generate: convert source → AsciiDoc and prepare artifacts
+- generate: convert source → AsciiDoc and generate NKBIP-01 compliant bookstr events
-- publish: publish events to relay (to be implemented next)
+- publish: publish events to relay with verification
-- qc: verify presence on relay and republish missing (to be implemented next)
+- qc: verify presence on relay and republish missing (placeholder)
 - all: run generate → publish → qc

 Environment